Song Jiang

 Song Jiang was a Chinese historical figure who led an armed rebellion against the ruling Song Dynasty in the early 12th century.
-His band marauded over a region straddling the present-day Chinese provinces of Shandong and Henan.
-They eventually surrendered to the Imperial Court.
-The historical Song Jiang was turned into a fictional character in Water Margin, which became one of the four famous Classic Chinese Novels.
-He is the central figure in the book, and the leader of the 108 heroes who come together as bandits in Shandong's Liangshan Marsh.
+His band marauded over a region straddling the present-day Chinese provinces of Shandong and Henan that eventually surrendered to the Imperial Court.

+The historical Song Jiang was turned into a fictional character in Water Margin, one of the four famous Classic Chinese Novels.
+He is the central figure in the book, leading the 108 Heroes who gather as bandits in Shandong's Liangshan Marsh.